noakawa/ihomes_scraping/README.md

 * get_price(soup, all_data, sub_link)

 This function returns a dictionary updated with the prices (all in shekel).

+* get_ll(soup, all_data, sub_link)

+This function returns the dictionary updated with the longitude and latitude of a property.

 * get_features(all_data, features, sub_link)